wuj44/Modeling-and-Machine-Learning-I-HW-WuJ/Homework 5/Homework-5.md

 ![](Homework-5_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-From the plot above, we can see that the larger the k is, the error first goes down and then goes up and the sd becomes smaller.
-The selection of k will be a bias-variance tradeoff because when the larger k is, the larger the bias is and the smaller the sd is.
-When k is larger, the model will be more complex and it will be less sensitive to the noise.
-Therefore, for this problem, we can choose 3 for k.
-When k=3, the model has a pair of relatively small average test error and sd.
+From the plot above, we can see that the larger the k is, the error first goes down and then goes up and the standard deviation becomes smaller.
+The selection of k will be a bias-variance tradeoff because when the larger the k is, the larger the bias is and the smaller the variance is.
+In addition, Parsimony rule states that we select the simplest model that performs within one standard deviation of our best model.
+For a kNN model, higher k means less variance, which is a simpler model.
+Therefore, for this problem, we should select the highest k within one standard deviation of k with best error, which indicates 4 may be a good candidate for k.